 About the Early Resolution Pilots Initiative

-In line with the content of Pathway 3, we are looking for Pilots to address Early Resolution in the widest operational sense.
-These could include, but are not limited to:
+In line with the content of Pathway 3, the OIA launched its Early Resolution Pilots Initiative in January 2013.
+Universities and Students’ Unions were invited to trial initiatives in their institutions to address early resolution in the widest operational sense.
+These could include, but were not limited to:

 - the focus of Student Services on Early Resolution;

 - students’ union initiatives;

 - collaborative projects between different universities and/or between universities and students’ unions;